Skip to content

 The Importance of Language Access Needs for Telehealth Services

 Telehealth services are going to continue to grow.
-To reduce health disparities in language, healthcare companies can provide interpreters, address language needs along the patient journey, and evaluate the best solutions for your patients.
+To reduce health disparities in language, healthcare companies can provide interpreters, address language needs along the patient journey, and evaluate the best solutions for their patients.